apache/royale-asjs/manualtests/UnitTests/src/README.txt

 DESCRIPTION

-The GenericTests application is a very basic form of unit testing primarily intended for FlexJS framework developers.
+The GenericTests application is a very basic form of unit testing primarily intended for Royale framework developers.
 It is a 'lite' version of a small portion of Flexunit code to support basic assertion tests.

 This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX)